bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 ## Expected results

-You can expect a framerate of ~30fps without, and ~60fps with disabling bidirectional CPX (change the CPX_SPI_BIDIRECTIONAL define in config.h for GAP8 and TODO (NINA changes?).
+Bidirectional CPX (GAP8<=>ESP32) is disabled by default, which lets the SPI bus run at 30MHz instead of the 7.2MHz that bidirectional communication is limited to on the AI-deck.
+You can therefore expect ~60fps with the default configuration, and ~30fps with bidirectional CPX enabled (`CPX_SPI_BIDIRECTIONAL` in [`nanocockpit-streamer/config.h`](nanocockpit-streamer/config.h)).
+No changes to the NINA firmware are required either way.